Anyway here are my predictions in all categories for the Oscars on this coming Sunday:

 Off-B'way Review: The Dinosaurs

-Maria Elena Ramirez, and Elizabeth Marvel
+| April Matthis, Mallory Portnoy, Maria Elena Ramirez, and Elizabeth Marvel in The Dinosaurs.
+Credit: Julieta Cervantes |

-Elizabeth Marvel in The Dinosaurs.
+| April Matthis, Kathleen Chalfant, and Elizabeth Marvel in The Dinosaurs.
+Credit: Julieta Cervantes |

 The time and character shifts can be a trifle confusing at first, but once the rhythm is established, we get to know the women’s stories, feelingly relayed by six brilliant actresses.
-April Matthis conveys unspoken depths as Jane who doesn’t get t tell her complete narrative but feels a connection to Rayna, played with similar reams of subtext by Keilly McQuail.
+April Matthis conveys unspoken depths as Jane who doesn’t get to tell her complete narrative but feels a connection to Rayna, played with similar reams of subtext by Keilly McQuail.

-Keilly McQuail in The Dinosuars.
+| Keilly McQuail in The Dinosuars.
+Credit: Julieta Cervantes |

 Feb.
 16—March 1.
 Playwrights Horizons, 416 W. 42nd St., NYC.
 Running time: one hour and 15 mins. with no intermission. playwrightshorizons.org.